 The large lizard poofed out of existence just as Mika and Sei came crawling forward.

 Sakura nodded.
 "Mika, I need you to track down Shisui again.
 I have no doubt he escaped the moment he could.
 He's still injured and disorientated, so the faster we find him the better.
 Sei, track down Itachi.
 Shisui will attempt to give him his remaining eye to commit suicide.
 We can't have that.
 Part two of our mission starts now."

 Crouching one more, she pulled out a blank storage scroll, created specifically for medical purposes.
 Sterilizing Shisui's Sharingan, she placed it at the center and sealed the organ with a quick hand sign.
 She tucked the scroll into her hip bag and rose to her feet.

 As she stood alone in the clearing, Sakura let out a tight breath.
 She was going to better the future.
 She swore it.

-Shaking away all thoughts, Sakura flashed away from the clearing, heading towards the backside of the Hokage Tower to where Danzō's office was held.
-Knowing the news of Danzō's death would ultimately reach the Hokage's ears; she had no time to spare.
+Shaking away all her thoughts, Sakura flashed away, heading towards the backside of the Hokage Tower where Danzō's office was held.
+Knowing the news of his death would ultimately reach the Hokage's ears; she had no time to spare.
 Utilizing a proper henge, she transformed into her old height, giving the average appearance of an Anbu soldier.